 It’s proven that pets reduce stress, lower blood pressure, motivate physical activity, and, depending on the pet, heighten social activity.
 Pets demand a present moment view of life, which can influence how you also look at life.
 Pets also offer company, coziness, and love, all of which may be missing from your life as you get older.

-To find your best pet match, there are a number of questions to think about and answer.
+To find your best pet match, there are a number of questions to consider:

 - Do you have the financial ability to care for a pet?